halfer/spiderling-utils/README.md

 To-do items
 ---

-* Add option to see servers being terminated at the end of the tests, as a helpful visual reassurance
 * If there is no docroot _or_ a router script, throw an error - at least one is required
 * Test that the server start script, the router script and the docroot may contain spaces
 * Fix missing test to turn off logging